JoseLion/maybe/README.md

 ### Auto-closeable resource

 Maybe also offers a way to work with [AutoCloseable](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html) resources in a similar way the `try-with-resource` statement does, but with a more functional approach.
 We do this by creating a [ResourceHolder][resource-holder-ref] instance from an autoclosable value, which will hold on to the value to close it at the end.
-The resource API let us resolve or run effects using the resource, so we can ultimately handle the throwing operation with either the [ResolveHandler][resolve-handler-ref] or the [EffectHandler][effect-handler-ref].
+The resource API lets you resolve or run effects using the resource, so we can ultimately handle the throwing operation with either the [ResolveHandler][resolve-handler-ref] or the [EffectHandler][effect-handler-ref].

 ```java
 Maybe.withResource(myResource)